Witt vectors and truncation posets: Truncation posets and maps between them

 \subsection{Ordinary truncation sets and classical Witt vectors}

 We will refer to anything defined in terms of ordinary truncation sets as ``classical''.
+With the exception of the norm map, this material is well known.
+See for example \cite[Section 1]{He15}.
 Recall that $S \subset \bN$ is a truncation set if $s \in S$ and $t \mid s$ implies $t \in S$.
 For a commutative ring $k$, the ring of $S$-Witt vectors $\bW_S(k)$ is defined to be $k^S$ as a set.
 The addition and multiplication maps are defined by the requirement that the ghost map

 defined by

 is a ring map, functorially in the ring $k$.
 We make the standing assumption that everything in this paper is required to be functorial in $k$.

 We will need the following constructions.
 If $n \in \bN$ and $S$ is a truncation set, let